 - Join us on tour in Sicily – details here

-- Our earlier podcast episode recorded with Karen on Sicily’s Palermo, Val di Noto and Excursions from Palermo
+- Listen: to our earlier podcast episode recorded with Karen on Sicily’s Palermo, Val di Noto and Excursions from Palermo

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes

 - Italy Travel Planning – our FREE online community where you can ask questions and get inspiration for planning your trip